catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 The command line interface
 **************************

-The command line interface (CLI) is a very powerful, efficent way to interact with Catalyst Cloud.
+The command line interface (CLI) is a very powerful, efficient way to interact with Catalyst Cloud.
 To use the CLI you will need to:

 1. Install the OpenStack CLI.